liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/why-astro.md

 Unlike content management systems (CMS) like Wordpress, Squarespace's web builder is proprietary and while you could import the contents of your website to a Wordpress website via an XML file, the result is often less than satisfactory.

-I ported over the XML file to a wordpress.com site once, and it resulted in posts riddled with huge, empty spaces and duplicate images.
+I ported over the XML file to a wordpress.com site recently to test it out, and it resulted in posts riddled with huge, empty spaces and duplicate images.
 This required a massive amount of fixing on my part to get it readable.
 Imagine doing this for every single page when you have over 300 posts.

-## Slow page loads
+## Slow page loads and sudden price hikes

 Then I became more aware of how inefficient Squarespace websites can be.